jwestgard/inst326/modules/module05/exercise.md

 ---
-title: "Module 6: Object-Oriented Programming Exercise"
+title: "Module 5 Exercise"
 css: ../../css/page.css
 ---

 ## Background

-In the previous module recall that we used a sample of the [Enron Email Dataset](https://www.cs.cmu.edu/~./enron/).
-We will use the same sample for this exercise, to see how a custom class can facilitate working with data.
+The [Enron Email Dataset](https://www.cs.cmu.edu/~./enron/) is a body of approximately 500,000 email messages from top executives in the [Enron Corporation](https://en.wikipedia.org/wiki/Enron), a Texas-based energy company which after going bankrupt in 2001 was revealed to have engaged in massive accounting fraud.
+The email dataset became evidence in the ensuing investigation, and subsequently was released into the public domain.

 ## Task: Email Message Class